MattIDCarter/SpeciesMAP/README.md

 A customisable R Shiny template for displaying and interrogating species distribution data.

-Visit the GitHub repo for the latest version: https://github.com/MattIDCarter/SpeciesMAP.git
+Visit the GitHub repo for the latest updates: https://github.com/MattIDCarter/SpeciesMAP.git